Top 8 Accounting Skills to Look For in Clerks and Bookkeepers

 Accountants require both hard and soft skills.
 Hard skills include knowledge of GAAP, financial reporting, accounting software proficiency, and basic business practices.
 Soft skills involve deductive reasoning, problem-solving, strong written and oral communication skills, and attention to detail.

-Accountants and bookkeepers are integral to business success, performing essential functions and responsibilities regarding an organization’s finances and legal obligations.
+Accountants and bookkeepers are vital to business success, performing essential functions and responsibilities regarding an organization’s finances and legal obligations.
 They monitor your revenues and expenses, ensure statutory compliance, and provide financial data for crucial business decisions.

 What Makes a Good Accountant?